Skip to main content

 Most Belgian chargers accept app-based payment and RFID cards.
 Shell Recharge, Plugsurfing, and DKV cards offer broad roaming coverage.
 Contactless bank card payment is available at Fastned, Ionity, and TotalEnergies stations.
 The variety of networks means no single app covers everything.
 Having two payment methods is recommended.

-A roaming card lets you charge across multiple networks with one account.
+A roaming service lets you charge across multiple networks with one app or account.
 In Belgium, the most useful are:

 • Shell Recharge